getodk/docs/contributing.rst

 All the above attributes are optional.

-Video directive should also have alternate content for when the video cannot be played.
+Video directive should also have alternate content which is displayed when the video cannot be played.
 It can contain long texts as well as any other rst content.
 You should always specify alternate content for a video.

 So to add a video in a document, you can do the following: